wp-plugins/pressbooks-textbook/README.txt

-=== PressBooks Textbook ===
+=== Pressbooks Textbook ===
 Contributors: bdolor
 Donation link: https://github.com/BCcampus/pressbooks-textbook/wiki/Contribution-guidelines
 Tags: pressbooks, textbook
-Requires at least: 3.8.3
+Requires at least: 4.3.1
-Tested up to: 4.0
+Tested up to: 4.3.1
-Stable tag: 1.2.0
+Stable tag: 2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-PressBooks Textbook adds functionality to the PressBooks plugin to make it easier to author textbooks.
+Pressbooks Textbook adds functionality to the Pressbooks plugin to make it easier to author textbooks.

 == Description ==
-**PressBooks Textbook** adds functionality to PressBooks to make it easier to author textbooks as well.
+**Pressbooks Textbook** adds functionality to Pressbooks to make it easier to author textbooks as well.
 The features it currently offers are:

 * Textbook Theme
 * TinyMCE table buttons